zengm-games/zengm/HACKING.md

 other OSes, Google for install instructions).
 To update the minified CSS file,
 run:

-    make build-css
+    npm run build

-(Running  just `make` will run the RequireJS optimizer and minify CSS.)
+(This will also run the RequireJS optimizer.)

 Alternatively, you can use the unminified CSS files by going to Tools > Enable Debug Mode, which removes the need for any compile step during development.